 Fire ants can be a real problem in home lawns.
 While they do not directly affect the grass, they can cause damage to mowers and other maintenance equipment.
 They also sting people and pets, making the lawn an uninhabitable area.

 There are three methods of control for killing fire ants.
 The first is mound drenches.
 Mound drenches use a small volume of chemical mixed with water.
 Consider these liquid lawn insecticides (click for sources)

 Follow the label directions for these products.
 Mix them in a bucket or sprinkle can, marking either of them clearly as poison.
 Surround the mound with two circles of chemical.
 Pour the rest of the mixture down through the center.

 It’s important not to disturb the mound before you begin treatment.
 It’s human nature to want to kick the top of mound to watch those little guys die.
 However, damaging the mound causes worker ants to rush the queen even deeper belowground.

 The next treatment that you can use involves broadcast fire ant bait (click for sources).
 These materials are either stomach poisons or a chemical which prevents production of the worker ants in the colony.

 The third treatment is powdered insecticides.
 These tend to be the least effective in terms of killing active mounds.

 One of the best means of control is to:

-2. Followed in twenty-four hours by a mound drench.
+2. Followed in twenty-four hours by a mound drench with liquid lawn insecticides (click for sources).
 Remember to follow all label precautions carefully.

 1. Spread a bait containing the organic bacterial insecticide spinosad fire ant bait (click for sources).